Tenancy Agreement Thailand PDF

 Can I use a free tenancy agreement generator in Thailand?

 Yes.
 There is no legal requirement to use a lawyer or specific government template for residential tenancies.
-The Council for Estate Agencies (CEA) provides a reference template, but using a generator like SanyaThai ensures all clauses are correctly filled in for your property and parties.
+There is no government-mandated template, but using a generator like SanyaThai ensures all clauses are correctly filled in for your property and parties.

 What is the difference between a tenancy agreement and a lease in Thailand?

-"Tenancy agreement" and "lease" are used interchangeably for residential properties.
-Technically a lease is for longer terms (3+ years) and conveys a property interest, while a tenancy is shorter-term.
-For residential rentals of 1–2 years, a tenancy agreement is standard.
+"Tenancy agreement" and "lease" (สัญญาเช่า) are used interchangeably for residential properties.
+Technically a lease over 3 years must be registered at the Land Office to be enforceable for the full term.
+For residential rentals of 1–2 years, a written tenancy agreement is standard and registration is not required.

 How do I terminate a tenancy agreement in Thailand?